The city of...

 Salt Lake City

-Most other cities must be identified by state, at least in the first reference.
-That includes Kalamazoo-area communities such as Battle Creek, Portage, Galesburg, Vicksburg, Richland, and Paw Paw, Mich.
+In general text, cities not listed above must be identified by state, at least in the first reference.
+That includes Kalamazoo-area communities such as Battle Creek, Portage, Galesburg, Vicksburg, Richland, and Paw Paw, Michigan.